pegasus-isi/hpc-examples/README.md

 * For Cluster, specify Discovery
 * For Account, specify the account you normally use, like ttrojan_123
 * For Partition, specify htcondor

-For the CARC Boot Camp 2023, please:
-* For Cluster, specify Discovery
-* For Account, specify hpcsuppt_613
-* For Partition, specify htcondor
 * Set the number of CPUs to 1
 * Set Memory to 1GB
 * Set the number of hours to 4

+For the "Managing workflows on HPC with Pegasus WMS" workshop, please do the above with the following change:
+* For Account, specify osinski_982

+For the CARC Boot Camp 2023, please do the above with the following change:
+* For Account, specify hpcsuppt_613

 The above settings are important to ensure you start a JupyterLab Server on a node that has HTCondor installed and preconfigured to submit your workflows